zbgn/EpitechWMP/README.md

 # EpitechWMP
-C# Handmade WindowsMediaPlayer using Metro
+WindowsMediaPlayer (WMP) made in C# using the Modern UI style, EPITECH Poject